stakater/Playbook/content/stacks/logging.md

 # Logging Stack

-## Introduction

-Logging Stack Introduction.............
+Logging Stack contains all tools required to collect and store logs of your pods.

 ## Tools Matrix